bezirganyan/DBF_uncertainty/README.md

-# DBAF: Multimodal Learning with Uncertainty Quantification based on Discounted Belief Fusion
+# DBF: Multimodal Learning with Uncertainty Quantification based on Discounted Belief Fusion
 ## Description

 The soure code for paper: Multimodal Learning with Uncertainty Quantification based on Discounted Belief Fusion